Legal assistance projects

 Learning and development project

-We have allocated $55,000 to Community Legal Centres Queensland to appoint a training and development officer for the legal assistance sector to:
+We have allocated $55,000 to Community Legal Centres Queensland (CLCQ) to appoint a training and development officer for the legal assistance sector to:

 - deliver training opportunities based on need